-Figure 32 highlights the value range (in NPV terms) customers may place on avoiding having their energy supply disconnected by their retailer.
-To assess this potential range, KPMG has assumed three different scenarios whereby the number of disconnections fall relative to our base case assumptions by 10%, 20% and 30% per annum over a forecast horizon of 10 years beginning in 2018.
+Figure 5-1 highlights the value range (in NPV terms) customers may place on avoiding having their energy supply disconnected by their retailer.
+To assess this potential range, KPMG has assumed three different scenarios whereby the number of disconnections fall relative to our base case assumptions by 10%, 20% and 30% per annum over a forecast horizon of the modelling horizon beginning in 2018.
 Under all scenarios, the estimated duration of disconnection is, on average, three days.

-25 The Victorian Residential Customer VCR \$/kWh is estimated by AEMO to be \$25.30.
+30 The Victorian Residential Customer VCR \$/kWh is estimated by AEMO to be \$25.30.
 We have calculated an approximately daily rate of \$280 based on an implied average daily consumption of 11 kWh.
 This is calculated from the annual average residential consumption of 4,026 kWh for representative Victorian residential customer.

-Figure 32.
+Figure 5-1.
 Forecast customer savings - reduction in disconnections (2018-2027)

-At a high (\$500) unit cost per day, and assuming disconnections fall between 10% and 30% the total value placed by customers is forecast to range between \$7.6m and \$22.7m over the 10 year modelling period, while at the lower end of the range (assuming a unit cost of \$4 per day), this value is forecast to be between \$0.06m and \$0.18m.
+At a high (\$500) unit cost per day, and assuming disconnections fall between 10% and 30% the total value placed by customers is forecast to range in NPV terms between \$7.8m and \$23.4m over the modelling period, while at the lower end of the range (assuming a unit cost of \$4 per day), this value is forecast to be between \$0.06m and \$0.18m in NPV terms.
 These forecasts highlight a large discrepancy in the estimated value placed by customers on maintaining their energy supply under each measure and goes to show the risks in attempting to provide a specific estimate of these values.